Houston, we have a problem.

 In an iconic scene from the movie, Kranz issues a challenge: figure out a way to make a square filter fit in a round hole.
 Limiting themselves to just the objects they know the astronauts have on hand, engineers on the ground kludge together a contraption that will get the job done and keep the astronauts breathing until they can be brought back safely.

 It’s easy to trace a direct line back to the “tough” and “competent” of the Kranz Dictum.
-Kranz and his team pay no attention to what objects are actually designed to do.
-They instead choose to see them for their potential and refuse to quit until the potential is reached and the problem is solved.
+Kranz and his team pay no attention to what objects are designed to do.
+They instead choose to see them for their potential and refuse to quit until the possibility is reached and the problem is solved.

 “I don’t care what anything is designed to do,” Kranz says.
 “I care what it can do.”